-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record Video Visits Video Visits give you access to health care providers licensed in New Mexico, anytime, without an appointment, from your: Home Office Other location with mobile data or Wi-Fi access Schedule an appointment on your: Computer (with a working webcam) Smartphone Tablet Professional primary/specialty care: In-network: No Charge Out-of-network: You pay a \$35 copayment Get diagnosed for non-urgent illnesses such as: Allergies Fevers Flu Sore throats Receive prescriptions (when clinically appropriate) Speak with a provider 24 hours a day, 365 days a year.
+What you must pay when you Services that are covered for you get these services Physician/Practitioner services, including doctor's office visits (continued) Video Visits No Charge Video Visits give you access to health care providers licensed in New Mexico, anytime, without an appointment, from your: Home Office Other location with mobile data or Wi-Fi access Schedule an appointment on your: Computer (with a working webcam) Smartphone Tablet Professional primary/specialty care: Get diagnosed for non-urgent illnesses such as: Allergies o Fevers o Flu Sore throats Receive prescriptions (when clinically appropriate) Speak with a provider 24 hours a day, 365 days a year.
 Video Visits are secure, confidential, and compliant with all medical privacy regulations.
+Podiatry services Covered services include: No Charge Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs)